 “What an inspiration.”
-Whenever I hear this I think two things, someone has died or someone who is in no way inspirational has inspired an uninspiring non-entity to mediocrity, often it’s both.
-In 1984 Bob Geldof was considered an inspiration, rather than the singer in that shit band that did I Don’t Like Mondays, as he was known in 1983.
-Thirty years on and most now see him as the narcissistic bully that spawned Bono and the latest crop insipid diet cola flogging haircuts to do that clutchy headphone, sincere furrowed brow act while imploring us to feed the world.
+Whenever I hear this I think one of two things, either someone has died or someone who is in no way inspirational has inspired an uninspiring non-entity to mediocrity.
+Often it’s both.
+In 1984, Bob Geldof was considered an inspiration, rather than the singer in that shit band that did I Don’t Like Mondays, which is how he was known in 1983.
+Thirty years on and most now see him as the narcissistic bully that spawned Bono and the latest crop insipid diet cola flogging haircuts to do that clutchy headphone, sincere furrowed brow act, while imploring us to feed the world.

-What we need is genuine inspiration and not the type they espouse on talent shows.
+What we need is genuine inspiration, just not the type they espouse on talent shows.
 Where can we find it?
 We need look no further than the humble dog.

-We can throw money at charitable causes, we can sign hundreds petitions and we can protest passionately, all worthwhile endeavours but ultimately unsatisfying and frustrating because life is not experienced on a mass scale, it is experienced in the miniature, the local and the familiar.
+We can throw money at charitable causes, we can sign hundreds petitions and we can protest passionately, all potentially worthwhile endeavours, but ultimately unsatisfying and frustrating because life is not experienced on a mass scale, it is experienced in the miniature, the local, the familiar.

-Whenever I see the word community I cringe, partly because I know the more the word is plastered across a library, doctor’s surgery and youth centre wall, the more broken that area is, but mainly because, like inspiration, it has been used in unrelatable ways by those that cause the fractures in the first place, politicians.
-It is time to reclaim the words inspiration and community from the marketers and conmen and regain our affinity with those in front of us.
+Whenever I see the word community I cringe, partly because I know the more that the word is plastered across a library, doctor’s surgery and youth centre wall, the more broken that area is, but mainly because, like inspiration, it has been used in unrelatable ways by those that cause many of the fractures in the first place, politicians.
+It is time to reclaim the words inspiration and community from the marketers and conmen, to regain our affinity with those in front of us.

-The impotence of the individual on a global scale should not have us veering from idealism to cynicism, not every one is cut out to save the world because to think you can is narcissistic.
+The impotence of the individual on a global scale should not have us veering from idealism to cynicism, not every one is cut out to save the world, to think you can is narcissistic anyway.
 Dogs do not want to save the world, they just want to give and receive love.
 You know who wants to save the world?
 Bono.
-If we all aspired to be a little more like a dog and less like a Bono, you might genuinely inspire and be inspired and the world might just be a better place.
-Your ITunes certainly would.
+If we all aspired to be a little more like a dog and less like a Bono, you might genuinely inspire and be inspired, and the world might just be a better place.
+Your iTunes certainly would.

 © Copyright Dean Stephenson 2014